Grading

 PD: Peu difficile (slightly difficult)Routes may be longer at altitude, with snow and ice slopes up to 45 degrees.
 Glaciers are more complex, scrambling is harder, climbing may require some belaying, and descent may involve rappelling—more objective hazards.

-D: Difficile (difficult)Hard, more serious with rock climbing at IV and V, snow and ice slopes at 50–70 degrees.
-Routes may be long, sustained, or harder but shorter—serious objective hazards.
+TD: Très difficile (very difficult)Hard, more serious with rock climbing at IV-VI, snow and ice slopes at 50–70 degrees.
+Routes may be extended, sustained, or harder but shorter—serious objective hazards.

 ED1/2/3/4: Extrèmement difficile (extremely difficult)Extremely hard, exceptional objective danger, vertical ice slopes, and rock climbing up to VI to VIII, with possible aid pitches.